 Splish, splash takin’ a bath on a delightful Halloween night!
 It’s October which means it’s time for Halloween costumes and today we are showing you how to have lots of squeaky clean fun on Halloween with this DIY Bubble Bath Halloween Costume.

 Halloween is creeping up on us and this month our Michaels Makers project is all about helping you get into the spirit with a unique DIY Halloween costume that takes little time to make and cost less than $15.
 Whether you’re into spooky sights, playful pumpkins or giggling ghouls, the Michaels.com Halloween project page has tons of ideas for DIY Halloween costumes and décor.

 There is no sewing required, just balloons, white shirt & pants, an inflatable duck and some bath accessories.
-Rub-a-dub dub, in less than 15 minutes you’ll have a darling bubble bath beauty ready for trick or treating.
+Rub-a-dub-dub, in less than 15 minutes you’ll have a darling bathing beauty ready for trick or treating.

 - Clear Latex Balloons

 - Pink Latex Balloons

 - Rubber Cement

 - Rubber Duck

 Blow up a bunch of the balloons in varying sizes, you can even let the kids help.